Buenos Aires Welcome Pack

 Your Digital Nomad Guide

 As digital nomads ourselves, we know how important it is to our community to change their working environments.
-This is why we have established the living room (where the coffee station also is) and the courtyard as working area for all the guests.
+This is why there is an onsite co-working space

-In case you need more privacy for calls, the rooms also have table areas where you can work.
+In case you need more privacy for calls, the apartments also have table areas where you can work.

-Of course, all of these areas have great Wi-Fi, however if there are any drops, please contact the front desk .
+Of course, all of these areas have great Wi-Fi, however if there are any drops, please contact the your Community Manager.

 If there is a site wide drop out which can occasionally occur, then please contact your Community Manager on slack.
 They will have data sims that you can hotspot from.